Table of Contents

-A false belief that many new landlords have is that the tenant will maintain the home as well as the homeowner would.
+A false belief that many new landlords have is that the resident will maintain the home as well as the homeowner would.
 90% of the time, this is simply not the case.

 Tenants are generally harder on the home and not as attentive to the unique needs of the home.
-Clearly outline expectations with potential tenants.
+Clearly outline expectations with potential residents.

 But the landlord also needs to align his/her expectations.
 It’s helpful to understand the average life expectancies for certain home repairs and equipment.